Save Money Through Customs Protests

-But have you ever considered that there might be actual savings that can be achieved while pursuing compliance?
+But have you ever considered that there might be actual savings that can be achieved while pursuing compliance in the trade community?
 Welcome to the world of U.S. Customs Protests.

 Before you start adding up all the dollars you can save, keep in mind some helpful tips when considering to file a protest for import entries with CBP:

-- Protests require a careful review of both the HTS and the Customs Regulations (19 CFR) to determine if there is any opportunity, as well as for preparing any protests and the submission to CBP.
+- Protests require a careful review of both the HTS and the Customs Regulations (19 CFR) to determine if there is an opportunity, as well as for preparing any protests and the submission to CBP.

-- Protests may be filed electronically in the ACE Protest module, or by paper submission at any CBP port of entry.
+- Protests may be filed electronically in the ACE Protest module or by paper submission at any CBP port of entry.

 - Protests are normally filed using CBP Form 19.

-- Within 180 days of liquidation, the importer, their broker, or another third party expert can contest CBP decisions relating to imported merchandise with a protest under section 514 of the Tariff Act of 1930.
+- Within 180 days of liquidation, the importer, their broker, or another third-party expert can contest CBP decisions relating to imported merchandise with a protest under section 514 of the Tariff Act of 1930.